 By now, most healthcare organizations recognize the challenges associated with aggregating and sharing clinical information.
 It’s no secret that disparate health IT systems and clinical vocabularies create barriers to exchanging and using patient data in a meaningful way.

-SNOMED CT®, or the Systematized Nomenclature of Medicine Clinical Terms, can help.
-A widely used clinical terminology set, SNOMED CT is the most comprehensive, multilingual clinical terminology in the world, encompassing more than 300,000 concepts, along with terms, synonyms, and definitions for human and non-human concepts.
+Systematized Nomenclature of Medicine Clinical Terms, commonly known as SNOMED CT®, is the most comprehensive, multilingual clinical terminology in the world, encompassing more than 300,000 concepts, along with terms, synonyms, and definitions for human and non-human concepts.
 In fact, it was specifically designed to be a U.S. standard for electronic health information exchange.

 SNOMED CT clinical concepts are organized hierarchically and represented by multiple levels of granularity.
 Hierarchies include: